MiraGeoscience/pre-commit-hooks/README.rst

 -  ``check-copyright``: Checks for valid copyright statements in files.
 -  ``prepare-commit-msg``: Adds the JIRA ID found in the branch name in case it is missing from the commit message.
--  ``check-commit-message``: Check if the branch name or the commit message starts with a reference to JIRA, and if the message meets the minimum required length for the summary line.
-Check if the JIRA ID in the commit message is consistant with the one extracted from the branch name (if any).
+-  ``check-commit-message``: Checks that the branch name or the commit message starts with a reference to JIRA, and if the message meets the minimum required length for the summary line.
+Also checks that the JIRA ID in the commit message is consistant with the one extracted from the branch name (if any).